SorisCoding/Intersect-Projects/README.md

 Modularity will run on the PyAPI app as its first python mod, its more of a demonstration mod on what PyAPI can do.
 Modularity will be a networking and redstone mod, taking inspiration from ComputerCraft and Project:
-Red, hopefully Modularity will fix and improve upon the sort comings of current network and redstone mods, and it can do so due to PyAPI.
+Red, hopefully Modularity will fix and improve upon the shortcomings of the current network and redstone mods, and it can do so due to PyAPI.
 It won't be as realistic as CC and Project:
 Red but will hopefully be one of the most efficient and useful networking and redstone mods out there.